-Use the DM Electrical->One-Line Schedules->Insert Voltage Drop Schedule command to insert a schedule listing the feeder and branch circuit voltage drops in your project.
+Use the Insert Voltage Drop Schedule command to insert a schedule listing the feeder and branch circuit voltage drops in your project.

-Set the Highlight Voltage Drops field to Yes, Feeder > 2%, Branch Circuit >3% to highlight any voltage drops that exceed the maximum values set in the 2013 Standard.
+Set the Highlight Voltage Drops field to Yes, Feeder > 2%, Branch Circuit >3% to highlight any voltage drops that exceed the maximum values set in Title 24.

-Set the Circuits to Display field to one of the All selections to display the voltage drop on all of the circuits on your panels.
+Set the Circuits to Display field to one of the following selections to display the voltage drop on all of the circuits on your panels:

 - All: All circuits will be displayed, including spaces and spares.